yixincai/CS201_Restaurant_Assignment/README.md

 ###Hacks
   + Make customers with name of 5 or 7 or 10 or 20 to make them with money the same as their names
-  + 5 - No money to order anything, may stay/leave
+  + 5 - No money to order anything, may stay/leave (based on random generator, be patient to see two possibilities)
+  + 5 - By making it hungry multiple times we can actually see its debt increasing
-  + 7 - Enough money to order only one thing, will order the cheapest item ++ 7 will leave the reataurant the first time because cook has no salad ++ 7 will successfully get the salad the second this he gets hungry because now cook has food
+  + 7 - Enough money to order only one thing, will order the cheapest item
+  + 7 will leave the reataurant the first time because cook has no salad
+  + 7 will successfully get the salad the second time he gets hungry because now cook has food (hopefully, if the market has it)
   + 10 - Enough money to order from a selection of two or more items, may choose different items
   + 20 - Enough money to everything